Structure of Chevalley groups over rings via universal localization: Introduction

-Let $Y$ be a subset of an abstract group $H$ and let $\Sigma$ be a generating set of~$H$. \emph{Word length} (or width) of $Y$ with respect to $\Sigma$ is the smallest integer $L$ such that each element of $Y$ can be written as a product of at most $L$ generators.
-The word length of the linear elementary group $\E_n(R)$ with respect to the set of elementary transvections or to the set of all commutators was studied by D.\,Carter, G.\,Keller, K.\,Dennis, L.\,Vaserstein, W.\,van der Kallen, O.\,Tavgen and others.
+Let $Y$ be a subset of an abstract group $H$ and let $\Sigma$ be a generating set of~$H$.
+The \emph{width} (or word length) of $Y$ with respect to $\Sigma$ is the smallest integer $L$ such that each element of $Y$ can be written as a product of at most $L$ generators and their inverses.
+The width of an element $a$ is the width of one-point set $\{a\}$, the width of the identity element equals $0$.

+The width of the linear elementary group $\E_n(R)$ with respect to the set of elementary transvections or to the set of all commutators was studied by D.\,Carter, G.\,Keller, K.\,Dennis, L.\,Vaserstein, W.~van der Kallen, O.\,Tavgen and others.
 This is related to computing the Kazhdan constatant~\cite{Shalom}.
-The word length of $E(R)$ is known to be finite if $R$ is semilocal (by Gauss decomposition) or $R=\mathbb Z$ (by Carter--Keller~\cite{CarterKeller}), but it is infinite for $R=\mathbb C[x]$ (van der Kallen~\cite{vdkSL3}).
-It is amazing that the answer is unknown already for $R=F[x]$, where $F$ is a finite field or a number field.
+The width of $E(R)$ is known to be finite if $R$ is semilocal (by Gauss decomposition) or $R=\mathbb O_S$, where $O_S$ is the ring of $S$-integers of a number field and $\Phi\ne A_1$ (by D.\,Carter and G.\,Keller~\cite{CarterKellerZ} and O.\,Tavgen~\cite{TavgenChevalley}).
+But it is infinite for $\E_n(\mathbb C[x])$ (W.~van der Kallen~\cite{vdkSL3}).
+It is amazing that the answer is unknown already for $\E_n(F[x])$, where $F$ is a finite field or a number field.

-It turns out that finiteness of the word length of the elementary subgroup $E(R)$ of a Chevalley group with respect to elementary root elements is equivalent to finiteness of the word length of $E(R)$ with respect to commutators (provided that $\Phi\ne C_2,G_2$ or $R$ has no residue fields of $2$ elements, otherwise elementary group is not necessarily perfect).
+It turns out that finiteness of the width of the elementary subgroup $E(R)$ of a Chevalley group with respect to the elementary root unipotents is equivalent to finiteness of the width of $E(R)$ with respect to commutators (provided that $\Phi\ne C_2,G_2$ or $R$ has no residue fields of $2$ elements, otherwise elementary group is not necessarily perfect).
 This follows from joint results of the author with A.\,Sivatski~\cite{SivStep} (for $G=\SL_n$) and with N.\,Vavilov~\cite{StepVavLength} (for all simply connected Chevalley groups of rank $\ge 2$).
-It is shown in these papers that the word length of the set of all commutators is finite with respect to elementary root elements provided that the maximal spectrum of the ground ring $R$ has finite combinatorial dimension.
-The length bound obtained in these articles depended on the dimension.
+It is shown in these papers that the width of the set of all commutators is finite with respect to the elementary root unipotents provided that the maximal spectrum of the ground ring $R$ has finite combinatorial dimension.
+The width bound obtained in these articles depended on the dimension.